odelayIO/muRata-Breakout-Board/README.md

 ## Description

-The muRata OKR-T/6 series are miniature SIP package, which makes it difficult when wanting to breakboard the design using the miniature SIP package.
-This breakout board provides a standard 100mil (2.56mm) header.
+The muRata OKR-T/6 series are miniature SIP package, which makes it difficult when wanting to breadboard the design using the miniature SIP package.
+This breakout board provides a standard 100mil (2.54mm) header.

 ## Board Features

-- SIP to Standard 100mil (2.56mm) Header
+- SIP to Standard 100mil (2.54mm) Header
 - An onboard Trim Resistor (both 0805 & Through-hole)
   - Can use through-hole resistor as bypass jumper
 - Ground Flood Plane on Bottom Layer using Thermals